stablestud/adsorber/README.md

 #### `-y, --yes, --assume-yes`:
 Answers all prompts with `yes` e.g.,
 * `Do you really want to setup Adsorber?`
-* `Do you really want to remove Adsorber?`
+* `Do you really want to disable Adsorber?`

 It'll not answer prompts which may harm your system.
-But `--force` will do it.
+But `--force` will.
 #### `-f, --force`:
 This will force the script to continue (dangerous) the update e.g.,
 * Continues if no backup has been created, overwriting the existing hosts file.
 #### `-h, --help`:
-If specified in conjunction with an operation, it'll show extended help about the operation.
+If specified with an operation, it'll show extended help about it.
+#### `--noformatting`:
+Disables coloured and formatted output by Adsorber.
+Useful for logging to files and output processing by other scripts.

 ## Settings:
 To add or remove ad-domain sources edit the `soures.list` file which is created after the setup of Adsorber.
 For a general configuration of Adsorber e.g., the path of the crontab, edit `adsorber.conf` To add domains to the `whilelist` or `blacklist` edit the relevant files at the default config location.

-The configuration's default location is at `/usr/local/etc/adsorber/` if installed to system.
+The configuration's default location is at `/usr/local/etc/adsorber/` if placed onto the system.
 If not, the config files should be placed at the scripts root directory.

 ## Todo for future releases